samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

 ---
 layout: page
-title: Pick and place with a robot arm!
+title: Robot Kinematics - Controlling your robot using mathematics!
 ---

 <!--Comment: Above here is the header, we need this to generate the web page-->